Climber.Org Driving Directions

 for Silver Lake and Carson Pass trailheads, plus the Iron Mountain Sno Park

-2. GPS route BYPASSJACKSON 88
+3. GPS route BYPASS JACKSON 88

 starts and ends with the same Carson Pass waypoints but takes you just north of Jackson